Tonquin Valley

 Our campsite for Day 1 was at the Maccarib campsite.
 We stopped for lunch at the Portal campground, which was nice, but Maccarib was so much better.
 It’s about 19 km to the Maccarib campsite from the trailhead, but definitely worth the extra push on day one.

-It had been smoky for the past week while we were in Canada due to the B.C. forest fires, but once we made it to the pass, we were welcomed with majestic views of the valley.
+It had been smoky for the past week while we were in Canada due to forest fires in BC, but once we made it to the pass, we were welcomed with majestic views of the valley.
 This was the first moment of our trip we saw clear mountains without grey haze.
 It was a beautiful spring-like day and we took some time to soak it all in.

 Clouds were starting to cover the tops of the mountains.
 We could see that is was pouring in the direction of the Maccarib campsite.
 We were still a few miles away, and the clouds were moving perpendicular to the direction we were hiking, so we decided to sit on a bridge and see if we might be able to dodge the rain.